-The biofuels policy and strategy in Mozambique were approved by Resolution 22/2009 of May 21, and the grounds were the promotion and use of national agro-energy resources, sustainable socio-economic development, reduction of greenhouse gas emissions and reducing the country's dependence on imported fossil fuels and the weight of the import bill on the national economy.
+The biofuels policy and strategy in Mozambique were approved by Resolution no. 22/2009, of May 21, and the grounds were the promotion and use of national agro-energy resources, sustainable socio-economic development, reduction of greenhouse gas emissions and reducing the country's dependence on imported fossil fuels and the weight of the import bill on the national economy.

-This policy provides for three stages: a pilot stage, from 2009 to 2015, in which the purchase of biofuels from domestic producers commences; an operational stage, beginning in 2015 with the consolidation of the biofuel industry and possible achievement of higher blend level; and an expansion stage, as from 2021, involving the development of separate and parallel distribution networks for fuels with higher percentages of ethanol and pure biodiesel.
+This policy provides for three stages: a pilot stage, which took place from 2009 to 2015, with the start of the purchase of biofuels from domestic producers commences; an operational stage, which initiated in 2015 with the consolidation of the biofuel industry and possible achievement of higher blend level; and an expansion stage, beginning in 2021, involving the development of separate and parallel distribution networks for fuels with higher percentages of ethanol and pure biodiesel.

-Decree 58/2011 of November 11 enacted the regulation on biofuels and their blends with fossil fuels (Biofuels Regulation/"Regulamento de Biocombustíveis"), which defines the production, processing, marketing and distribution of biofuels and their blends.
+Decree no. 58/2011, of November 11, enacted the regulation on biofuels and their blends with fossil fuels (Regulamento de Biocombustíveis/Biofuels Regulation), which defines the production, processing, marketing and distribution of biofuels and their blends.